OCIPOC/courses-and-books/python-data-structures/book/stack-queues-deques.md

 - len: return the number of elements in deque
     - Time complexity: O(1)

-Python implementation can be found in [collection.deque](https://docs.python.org/3/library/collections.html#collections.deque)
+Python implementation can be found in [collection.deque](https://docs.python.org/3/library/collections.html#collections.deque).
+We can implement deque by using circular array.